r9hino/IOT-Logo/readme.md

 2. Send Whatsapp to list of numbers
 3. Connect to DGA
 4. Phone numbers and API key on environment variables.
+5. Return PLC actuator to 'activo' when PLC connection is restablish

 ## Mounting docker containers
 ### Docker compose